-The EcoMaT research and technology centre, currently under construction in Bremen Airport-City, brings together Bremen's existing commercial and research expertise in the field of lightweight materials.
+The EcoMaT research and technology centre, currently under construction in Airport-Stadt Bremen, brings together Bremen's existing commercial and research expertise in the field of lightweight materials.
 EcoMaT, the Centre for Eco-efficient Materials & Technologies, is located in close proximity to Bremen airport and important industry partners.
 Soon, around 500 specialists in lightweight construction from business and science will be working together here under one roof.

 Close proximity and joint projects speed up innovation processes, which are then applied across different sectors at an early stage of their development.
 The shared use of laboratory facilities and the technology centre represents another advantage.
 This saves costs and also makes it possible to collaborate on future investments.